Our commitment to your safety

 - International Students: See regular updates regarding ongoing visa questions

-- Schedule appointments with staff and faculty advisers via Virtual Front Desk
+- Schedule appointments with staff and faculty advisers via our Contact page or Virtual Front Desk

 Innovative teaching methods

-Faculty and instructional staff are devising innovative ways to engage you online and improve your learning outcomes over traditional delivery methods.
+Faculty and instructional staff are devising innovative ways to engage you both in-person and online to improve your learning outcomes over traditional delivery methods.

-We will also be seeking opportunities for courses and programs to offer limited in-person experiences, such as laboratory or field experiments, small discussion sections, social events, and community building.
+We have also resumed offering in-person experiences, including student organization meetings, social events, and community building.
 These events will be scheduled as health conditions allow, with our primary consideration being the health and safety of the CEE community.

 Bringing everyone together

-Regular online meetings will be held to bring students together academically and socially, e.g., study groups, seminars, discussion panels, and social hours.
+Regular online and in-person meetings will be held to bring students together academically and socially, e.g., study groups, seminars, discussion panels, and social hours.
 We will also offer peer and faculty mentoring.

 Our priority is to ensure that all CEE students are welcomed and included!